-Out-of-network coverage is only available for services received within the plan's service area (See Chapter 1, Section 2.2 for service area for this plan).
+Out-of-network coverage is only available for services received in Puerto Rico.

 \\Preferred Continuous Glucose Monitors (CGMs) are covered at pharmacies.
 Preferred CGMs are Dexcom & Freestyle Libre.
-Non-preferred CGMs are not covered through a pharmacy unless your doctor provides adequate information that the use of an alternate brand is medically necessary.
-All CGMs will continue to be covered through durable medical equipment providers (DME).
+Non-preferred CGMs are not covered through a pharmacy unless your doctor provides adequate information that the use of an alternate brand is medically